flber/mx/pages/grimoire.md

 To download the mp3 audio (or the best audio if that fails) of a youtube video:
 > youtube-dl --add-metadata -i -x -f mp3/bestaudio "video_link"

+To download a playlist of music from youtube (more stable for playlists than youtube-dl):
+> youtube-dlc -x -f mp3/bestaudio

 To forward your port 8388 to a server's port 8384 (can be used to get the web interface for syncthing remotely):
 > ssh -L 127.0.0.1:8388:127.0.0.1:8384 username@yourserver